falkr/thesis-tips/pages/writing.md

 ## Describe the Problem

 After working on the same problem for a while, it may become obvious to you and you instead focus on the solution or technicalities that kept you busy during the last days.
 Therefore, always start by writing about the problem.
-Try to explain the problem you are trying to solve to others, and see of they get it.
+Try to explain the problem you are trying to solve to others, and see if they get it.

 ## Formulate Arguments

 A common problem is that an argument is not fully developed, and  that you leave the actual point you should address unsaid.
 In scientific writing, you should make sure to include your main point explicitly and not leave it up to the reader to complete your paragraphs in their thoughts.
 Rather say something important twice than not at all!
-Some students also forget to write what they regard as _obvious_.
+Some students also forget to write what they regard as "obvious".
 However, not everything obvious to you may also be obvious to the reader.

 ## Make Your Point

 To make sure that you make your main points, manage them actively.
 Have a separate document with the main arguments and results of your thesis, and try to formulate them as explicitly as possible.
-Your supervisors can help with that.
-Then, make sure that these arguments are sufficiently visible in the final version of the thesis, and occur at the appropriate places in the abstract, introduction, main part and the end.
+Your supervisor can help with that.
+Then, make sure that these arguments are visible in the final version of the thesis, and occur at the appropriate places in the abstract, introduction, main part and the end.

 # When You Feel Stuck